trunk-io/docs/check/configuration/supported/ansible-lint.md

 # Ansible-lint

-Ansible-lint is a linter for infra.
+Ansible-lint is a linter for Ansible.

 You can enable the Ansible-lint plugin with